Giovanni di Balduccio

 The only signed and authenticated works by di Balduccio which art historians have to form their opinions, are: the tomb of Guarniero degli Antelminelli (c.1327-8) in San Francesco, Sarzana; the pulpit in San Maria del Prato in San Casciano, near Florence; the shrine of St Peter Martyr (1339) in Sant Eustorgio, Milan; and the Architrave (1347) from the main portal of Santa Maria di Brera, Milan (fragments in Castello Sforzesco, Milan).

 The Shrine of St Augustine in San Pietro in Ciel d'Oro, Pavia, is also sometimes attributed to Di Balduccio, although the shrine dates from the 1350s, after his known period of activity.
 It is believed di Balduccio died around 1349 while working in Milan.
-A marble relief, attributed to him (Saint Peter Martyr and Three Donors, c.1340) can be seen in the Metropolitan Museum of Art, New York.
+A marble relief sculpture, attributed to him (Saint Peter Martyr and Three Donors, c.1340) can be seen in the Metropolitan Museum of Art, New York.

 • For a list of the world's top 100 3-D artworks, see: Greatest Sculptures Ever.